 C. Tie games - each team awarded 1 point.

 D. No points will be awarded to a team that forfeits game.

 In the event that the final regular season standings result in an equal number of points for multiple teams, the following procedures will be used to determine final standings and seedings for the playoff tournament.

 A. Head to head competition between involved teams.

 B. Winning percentage, calculated by the number of wins divided by the total number of regular season games.

 C. Each team’s record against the highest team in the standings shall be used.

 a.
 Sample Standings

 b.
-Delran and Willingboro have 1-1-1 head to head record, tie breaker becomes Delran’s record versus Vincentown and Willingboro’s record versus Vincentown.
+Delran and Willingboro have 1-1-1 head to head record and same winning percentage.
+The tie breaker becomes Delran’s record versus Vincentown and Willingboro’s record versus Vincentown.
 If that results in a tie, then Delran’s and Willingboro’s record versus Cinnaminson shall be used, etc. until the tie is broken.